fenago/natural-language-processing-workshop/lab_guides/Lab_4.md

 `<h2>` and `<div>` tags.

-So far, we have seen how to get content from the web using the `requests` package, and in this exercise, we saw how to parse and extract the desired information.
-Next time you come across an article and want to extract certain information from it, you will be able to put these skills to use, instead of manually going over all of the content.

 Activity 4.01: Extracting Information from an Online HTML Page
 --------------------------------------------------------------

 In this activity, we will extract data about Rabindranath Tagore from the Wikipedia page about him.

-**Note**

-Rabindranath Tagore was a poet and musician from South Asia whose art has had a profound influence on shaping the cultural landscape of the region.
-He was also the first Indian to win the Nobel Prize for Literature, in 1913.

 After extracting the data, we will analyze information from the page.
 This should include the list of headings in the *Works* section, the